Meet The 2021 Women In Film Pathmakers

 Throughout Women’s History Month, we will highlight four pathmakers’ journeys in exclusive interviews which shed light on life-changing career decisions and the importance of Black women supporting one another in film.
 Meet the 2021 WIF Pathmakers below.

-Andrea Nelson Meigs is a Partner/Agent in the Talent & Literary Departments at United Talent Agency (UTA), having built a clientele over 20 years that consists of actors, writers, producers and directors.
-In addition to negotiating their deals in television, film, and theater, she also secures multi-million dollars branding and book deals for them.
+Andrea Nelson Meigs is a Partner and Agent in the Talent and Literary Departments at leading global entertainment company, United Talent Agency (UTA).
+For the past 20 years, she has built a clientele that consists of actors, writers, producers and directors and has negotiated multi-million-dollar deals in the areas of television, film, theater as well as branding and books.

-Nelson Meigs’ clients are ones that impact and influence pop culture all around the world.
-To name a few, she represents Beyoncé Knowles Carter (multi-Grammy wining artists, Emmy and Golden Globe nominee, international superstar and icon); Roger Ross Williams (Oscar winning/Short Film category and documentary Emmy winner), Quvenzhané Wallis (the youngest actress to be nominated for an Oscar in the history of the Motion Picture Academy for her performance in Beasts of the Southern Wild); Ellen Burstyn (the Tony, Emmy, Oscar, and Golden Globe winning actress known for films such as The Exorcist, Requiem For a Dream, Alice Doesn’t Live Here Anymore); Stefon Bristol (Winner of Best First Screenplay at 2020 Independent Spirit Awards for See You Yesterday) and Aunjanue Ellis (nominated for best supporting actress for Ava Duvernay’s limited-series When They See Us who most recently can be seen in HBO’s Lovecraft Country and Lifetime’s The Clark Sisters which were just nominated for Critic’s Choice Awards’.
+Over the years, Nelson Meigs’ clients are ones that make history and impact pop culture all around the world.
+Some have included Beyoncé Knowles-Carter, Halle Berry, Jamie Foxx and Idris Elba.
+Currently, she represents everyone from Ellen Burstyn (the Tony, Emmy, Oscar, and Golden Globe winning actress known for films such as THE EXCORCIST, REQUEIM FOR A DREAM, ALICE DOESN’T LIVE HERE ANYMORE) to Quvenzhané Wallis (the youngest actress to be nominated for an Oscar in the history of the Motion Picture Academy for her performance in BEASTS OF THE SOUTHERN WILD and nominated for a Golden Globe for the iconic role of ANNIE) and, most recently, Roger Ross Williams (Oscar and Emmy winning documentary director of “Life, Animated” and most recent “Apollo” documentary).

-Andrea received her Bachelors of Arts degree from Tufts University in Boston, her Juris Doctor degree from Duke University School of Law and is a member of the California State Bar.
-Later, she worked with Congressman Maxine Waters and the Los Angeles’ District Attorney’s Office, but then she decided to change paths and pursue a career in the entertainment industry.
-She left practice of law and started in the mailroom at Creative Artists Agency, and in a relatively short period of time, she worked her way up the ranks to become a Motion Picture Talent Agent (only the second African-American in the history of the agency).
-She has since become a dominant force in the entertainment business as a trailblazer – breaking ground for other young women and people of color to follow.

 Writer-producer Yvette Lee Bowser is the first and youngest African-American woman to create and run her own television series.
 She also has the distinction of executive producing and shepherding eight series onto myriad primetime, cable, and streaming platforms.